Shock Treatment: Reception

 In spite of pre-release hype (including a promotional TV special called The Rocky Horror Treatment), the film was both a critical and commercial failure when it was released only as a midnight movie on Halloween 1981.
 It never received a full general theatrical first-run release.
 Due to its increased budget and limited release, Shock Treatment was an even bigger financial flop than Rocky Horrors original general release in 1975.

-Rotten Tomatoes, a review aggregator, reports that 50% of 6 (3 of 6) surveyed critics gave the film a positive review; the average rating is 6.0/10.
+Rotten Tomatoes, a review aggregator, reports that 43% of 7 (3 of 7) surveyed critics gave the film a positive review.
 According to Metacritic, which assigned the film a weighted average score of 36 out of 100 based on 7 critics, Shock Treatment has received "generally unfavorable reviews".

-In one of his television reviews, Roger Ebert said that he felt Rocky Horror fans would reject a movie that was specifically targeted at them, remarking that "cult film audiences want to feel that they have seen the genius of something that everybody else hates.
-They discovered this film, they know it's good, everyone else thinks it's garbage."
+On Metacritic the film has a weighted average score of 36 out of 100 based on 7 critics, indicating "overwhelming dislike".

+In their syndicated reviews show, Gene Siskel and Roger Ebert both gave the film negative reviews.
+Siskel said Harper was a bad choice to star in a musical given his opinion of her singing voice as mediocre, and he also felt the producers and directors of Shock Treatment had attempted to create a cult film when such devoted fan followings can only rise organically and not be forced.
+Ebert said the film was a weak shadow of its predecessor, and additionally predicted the intended audience of Rocky Horror fans would ignore Shock Treatment and instead continue their regular pilgrimages to Rocky Horror showings.

 Shock Treatment was quickly dismissed by most Rocky Horror enthusiasts who were put off by the re-casting of the leads and by the fact that Tim Curry did not participate.
 Fans also resented Richard O'Brien's infamous tagline, "It's not a sequel... it's not a prequel... it's an equal."
-(O'Brien later recanted, frequently criticizing the film by going so far as to refer to it as "an abortion.")
-Gradually, however, Shock Treatment did build up a cult following of its own and, as Ebert wrote, many contemporary reviewers remark that it was initially condemned in part because it was too ahead of its time, being a prescient satire of reality television.
+O'Brien later recanted, frequently criticizing the film by going so far as to refer to it as "an abortion."
+Gradually, however, Shock Treatment did build up its own fanbase.
+Some recent reviews felt the early negative reaction to Shock Treatment originated from it being ahead of its time, and an early satire of reality television.

 O'Brien did write a rough script for a direct sequel to Rocky Horror titled Revenge of the Old Queen.
 In the story, Brad's brother Steve seeks revenge on the aliens in the first film after Brad becomes a Las Vegas go-go dancer and falls to his death from a trapeze wearing only six-inch heels and a rhinestone choker.
 Also revealed is Sonny, the illegitimate son of Janet and Frank and heir to the throne of Transsexual.
 The script never made it past early draft stages but has been shared on many fan sites.